BrendonCon/bem-force/README.md

 }
 ```
 ## Using Gulp
-The following gulp processes are available for you to use:
+gulpfile.js has the following tasks avaiable to run via the gulp-cli:
 - **gulp-concat**: Concatenates all the BEMForce files to one .scss partial

 ```